 - Showcasing Student-Written Books: From fan fiction to how-to writing to student research, adding student-created books to your classroom bookshelf motivates readers AND writers!

 It’s All About Environment: Building Excitement for Reading

 Additionally, the spaces in which we learn matter!
-As teachers, we can craft learning environments that give students easy-access to lots of books, as well as, cozy places to enjoy them.
+As teachers, we can craft reading environments that give students easy-access to lots of books, as well as, cozy places to enjoy them.